adamsol/Pyxell/docs/manual.md

 ```

 Rational numbers have unlimited precision.
-They can be written either as integers with `r` suffix, or non-integers in decimal form.
+They can be written either as integers with `r` suffix, or as non-integers in decimal form.
-They are also created as the result of division or exponentiation
+They are also created as a result of division or exponentiation
 (to obtain an integer from a division or exponentiation, use lossy `//` and `^^` operators).

 ```